 Most vehicles have an insulation blanket surrounding the battery, all the better to keep it cooler in the summer and warmer in the winter.
 It’s usually discarded the first time the battery is replaced because it’s in the way.
 Don’t.
 Keep it tucked in place.

 That green fur that collects on top of batteries is lead and copper salts, and they present two problems.
 First off, the fur prevents the cables from making good contact.
 Rinse it off with a pitcher or two of hot water.
 (Wear old clothes and glasses—batteries are full of sulfuric acid.)
 A second, less obvious issue: that residue of acid, copper wires and lead is conductive, relentlessly stealing electricity from your battery.
-Use a soft brush and some liquid dish detergent, and more hot water, to get the top of the battery clean enough to lick.
+Get yourself a non-wire (non-metallic) brush to do the scrubbing.
+You can clean car battery corrosion using a homemade mix of baking soda and water, or you can buy car battery cleaning solution.
+Apply the solution or homemade mix and use the non-wire brush to scrub away the corrosion and deposits.

 Once the area is clean, yank on the connectors.
 Any movement is cause to remove the clamps, clean the terminals and posts with a wire brush, followed by more rinsing and reassembly.
 Corrosion will sometimes eat away much of the clamp which will decrease your car battery life.
 Replace any flaky parts now, unless you’d rather try it than some morning in a blizzard, in a suit, and late for a meeting.
 The alternative is the eventual inconvenience of an emergency service call, or maybe a flatbed ride.